David Javelosa

 David "Dave" Javelosa is an American musician and former Sega of America audio director, composer, and sound designer.[2]
 An accomplished early electronic artist, he first began working with Sega as a contractual consultant in October 1989[3][4], and was soon tasked with providing the music for some of the company's earliest domestic Genesis releases.
 He would eventually be hired full-time in 1992[2] and quickly became head of the newly-created Sega Multimedia Studio.[6]
 His responsibilities covered the management of Sega's audio production capabilities[3], the hiring of talented musicians to support the Sega CD, and working with Sega-licensed developers to provide support for the company's audio development tools.[7]
 During this time, he also composed music for the Sega Channel, as well as the first revision of the North American Sega CD BIOS.[9][10]

 After departing his full-time position in 1994[2] and leaving his consultant position with Sega two years later[3], he remained active in the game industry as a freelance composer and audio director.
 In September 2001, he became a Professor of Interactive Media at Santa Monica College - a position he remains in to this day.[2]
-He also runs the independent music label Hyperspace Communications, which specializes in releasing electronic, new wave, and game music on vinyl records[7][11], and still creates FM synthesis to this day.
+He also runs the independent music label Hyperspace Communications, which specializes in releasing electronic, new wave, and game music on vinyl records[7][11], and still finds himself creating new experimental music with the same FM synthesis from his Sega days.

 Career